SlowLow999/AI-convergence-study/README.md

 ## Data Availability

-Raw response data and analysis scripts are available at [repository URL to be added].
+Raw response data and analysis scripts are available at `scripts` and `Data` folders.

 ## Funding